 “I build all frames one by one from the scratch only by myself, I take care of every single step in the process and make sure it is as perfect as possible.
 I use the best frame building and brazing materials on the market, outsourced from all over the World it enables me to broaden my design options, to mix classic forms with cutting-edge technologies .” –Vladimir Balahovsky

-The company is founded in 1984 and located in Zurich, Switzerland.
+The company is founded in 1984 and is located in Zurich, Switzerland.
 “Fahrradbau Stolz” means “Bicycle construction pride” in English.

-“We are fascinated by the bicycle, a fast and eco-friendly means of transport, a sturdy and inexpensive transport vehicle, an efficient piece of sports equipment and a means of travel that puts you in touch with nature.”
+“We are fascinated by the bicycle, a fast and eco-friendly means of transport, a sturdy and inexpensive transport vehicle, an efficient piece of sports equipment, and a means of travel that puts you in touch with nature.”

 “All of us are cycling enthusiasts, and we all demand a great deal of our bicycles.
 The experience that we have gathered over time serves as the basis of our company.
 It also directly influences both our bicycle construction and our product line.”